The Virtue Of Humility

 By William Law

-If you find it disagreeable to your mind to entertain this opinion of yourself, and cannot put yourself amongst those who from heaven had told you, that you have not only much, but all your humility to seek.
+If you find it disagreeable to your mind to entertain this opinion of yourself, and cannot put yourself amongst those who want to be cured of pride, you may be as sure as if an angel from heaven had told you, that you have not only much, but all your humility to seek.
 You can have no greater sign of a confirmed pride, than when you think that you are humble enough.
 He who thinks he loves God enough shows himself to be an entire stranger to that holy passion.
 So he who thinks he has humility enough shows that he is not so much as a beginner in the practice of true humility.